woahbase/website/docs/images/alpine-nginx.md

   `/config/nginx/http.d/`.
 For JSON indexable (requires custom configuration) storage mount the data partition at `/storage/`.

+* Includes two default site configuration (for {{
+  m.ghfilelink('root/defaults/default_http', title='http:80') }}
+  and {{ m.ghfilelink('root/defaults/default_https',
-* Includes two default site configuration (for http(80) and https(443)) in `/defaults` directory which are used as a starter configuration if none exist, these are no way intended to be used in production, you are better off rolling your own.
+  title='http:443') }}) in `/defaults` directory which are used as a starter configuration if none exist, these are no way intended to be used in production, you are better off rolling your own.

 * Includes a placeholder script for further customizations.
+  Override this {{
+  m.ghfilelink('root/etc/s6-overlay/s6-rc.d/p1-end/dependencies.d/p12-nginx-customize/run',
+  title='shellscript') }} located at
+  `/etc/s6-overlay/s6-rc.d/p1-end/dependencies.d/p12-nginx-customize/run`
-  Override this shell script located at `/etc/s6-overlay/s6-rc.d/p1-end/dependencies.d/p12-nginx-customize/run` with your custom pre-tasks.
+  with your custom pre-tasks.